 The remaining of this paper is organized as follows.
 In Section~\ref{sec:related_work} we survey the related literature.
 In Section~\ref{sec:method}, we present our method, describing the generator architectures and their training strategies, and the learning algorithms that we employ for the AV classifier.
 In Section~\ref{sec:exp}, we first detail the experimental setting, including the datasets and the experimental protocol we use, and then we present and comment on the results of our experiments.
-Despite our efforts, the results we have obtained seem to indicate that data augmentation (at least with the techniques we study) is not always beneficial for the task of AV; in Section~\ref{subsec:exp_expl} we analyse the possible causes of the negative results.
+Despite our efforts, the results we obtain seem to indicate that data augmentation is not always beneficial for the task of AV (at least with the techniques we study here); in Section~\ref{subsec:exp_expl} we analyse the possible causes of the negative results.
 Finally, Section~\ref{sec:conclusion} wraps up, offering some final remarks and pointing to some possible avenues for future research.